ON THIS PAGE

 During your ferry trip, all passengers and ferry crew members must maintain a safe distance of 1.5 meters as well as avoid any unnecessary movement around the ferry spaces.

-The necessary safety distance on board should be kept on all indoors and outdoors spaces of the ferry, while the use of a face mask is also required.
+The necessary safety distance on board should be kept on all indoor and outdoor spaces of the ferry, while the use of a face mask is also required.
 The passenger service points (such as reception, restaurant, bar) will have social distancing floor marking signs to show the required distance between passengers.
 Also, the minimum number of passengers will be allowed in the ferry toilets in order to maintain distances between them at all times.

 Can I travel in a bed cabin?December 18, 2020

 Yes, you can travel in a cabin.

 Before you book your bed cabin ticket it's good to know that only 1 passenger will be allowed per cabin.
 In the case of a group traveling together, up to 4 people are allowed per cabin.
 People with disabilities can also be accompanied by one person in the bed cabin.

 Can I travel in a numbered seat?May 26, 2020

 Yes, you can book a numbered seat (airplane type seats).
 For this type of seats, a particular layout will apply in order for passengers to be seated sparsely and maintain distances to each other.
 Special markings will indicate where passengers are allowed to sit, while the seats directly next to the booked seat will remain empty.

-What health and safety measures will the ferry companies apply?May 26, 2020
+What health and safety measures will the ferry companies apply?June 2, 2021

 The ferry companies have received strict instructions from the Maritime Ministry in order to deal with the current situation and make sure that all passengers and ferry crew travel safely.
 Few indicative measures that ferry companies will apply for health and safety are:

-- Handing to all passengers a printed brochure of EODY (Greek public health organization) explaining the safety measures, while all ferries should have informative spots playing on screens and as audio messages on speakers during the ferry trip.
+- All ferries should have informative spots playing on screens and as audio messages on speakers during the ferry trip reminding the passengers of the health and safety measures.

 - All ferries must provide hand sanitizer stations at the entrance as well as at several indoor and outdoor spaces.